Russia Cracks Down on Opposition Movement Ahead of Pro-Navalny Protests

 The protests may be a defining moment for the opposition as President Vladimir Putin, who has been in power since 2000, increasingly seeks to silence the opposition.
 Although Navalny remains a polarizing figure in Russia—a September survey by the Levada Center, an independent pollster in Moscow, found that 20% of Russians support Navalny’s work, while 50% disapprove—there is growing dissatisfaction against the Putin regime. “[The protests] will speak more about the strength of the opposition against Putin, than Navalny’s popularity,” says Tatiana Stanovaya, founder of Moscow-based political consultancy firm, R. Politik.

-A major driving force behind the upcoming protests, says Stanovaya, is Navalny’s video exposé earlier this week claiming that Putin spent $1.35 billion in illicit funds provided by members of his inner circle to build an opulent palace in a Black Sea resort town. o The investigation, posted to the activist’s YouTube channel on Jan.
+A major driving force behind the upcoming protests, says Stanovaya, is Navalny’s video exposé earlier this week claiming that Putin spent $1.35 billion in illicit funds provided by members of his inner circle to build an opulent palace in a Black Sea resort town.
+The investigation, posted to the activist’s YouTube channel on Jan.
 19, has been viewed more than 58 million times.
-Dmitry Peskov, Putin’s spokesperson, has called the claims “pure nonsense”.
+Dmitry Peskov, Putin’s spokesperson, has called the claims “pure nonsense.”

 Moscow authorities warned on Friday that Saturday’s unauthorized demonstrations will be “immediately suppressed.”
 On Wednesday and Thursday, police began showing up at the homes of opposition figures, activists and journalists across Russia to warn them against participating in the rallies, and on Thursday they detained Navalny supporters, including his press secretary, Kira Yarmysh and a top investigator Georgy Alburov who assisted with the palace investigation, for inciting unauthorized protests.